heysokam/confy/doc/design.md

 The default setup provides you with an easy way to run it as if it was a binary,
 but confy is, by design, **not** a binary app.

-**Your build file** (not confy) will be a full systems binary application,
+**Your build file** _(not confy, big difference)_ will be a full systems binary application,
 that you compile with nim's compiler _(or automated with confy's premade caller)_ to build your project.

 Because of this:
-- There is no weird make-specific or shell-only language restrictions, like make/cmake.
+- There is no make-specific or shell-only language restrictions, like make/cmake.
 - There is no interpreted-language restrictions either, like in python.
 - There is no "can only do what the VM can do" problems either, like nimscript or lua.
-- Your builder will be a full systems binary, that will be able to do literally anything you want.
+- Your builder will be a full systems binary, that will be able to do literally **anything you want**.

 In declarative buildsystems _(eg: make, cmake, ninja, etc)_, you **do not own** the control flow.
 If you want to do extra things that the buildsystem creators didn't think of, you are on your own.
-And you must call for external applications, which will make your buildsystem immediately platform-dependent and overly complicated for no reason.
+And you must call for external applications, which will force your buildsystem to be platform-dependent and overly complicated for no reason.

 Confy, instead, provides you with a -library- of tools to build your project.
 It designed to make this process seamless and ergonomic, as if it was a regular buildscript.